App to stop scrolling

 What is the best app to stop scrolling?

-The best app to stop scrolling is one that blocks the categories that pull you into passive use while keeping useful phone time available.
-Timo is designed around intentional unlocks, time limits, daily targets, and exceptions for essential apps.
+The best app to stop scrolling is one that helps before the feed opens and fits the loop you are trying to change.
+Timo is designed for reducing passive scrolling while increasing useful phone time with intentional unlocks, time limits, and daily targets.

-Should an app blocker block my whole phone?
+Should an app blocker block productive apps too?

 Is Timo free?